-A ll fees for the term (including residence fees) are due and payable at registration.
-Students with unpaid fees after the last day to add classes will be removed from all class lists and may not resume studies until the next term.
+Students with unpaid fees after the last day to add classes may be removed from all class lists and may not resume studies until the next term.

 Cheques or money orders should be made payable to The King's University College.
 Please write your name and your student ID number on the cheque.
+King's also accepts Visa, Mastercard and Interac.